FAQ

 Ideally, system participation should be documented by the upstream distributor on the invoice / delivery note so that the final distributor always has comprehensive compliance documentation.
 Alternatively, the final distributor needs another form of appropriate documentation to provide evidence that the upstream distributor has participated the purchased service packaging with a system, in full.

 No, that is not possible.
 The possibility to pass on the system participation requirement serves to reduce the burden especially for small and medium-sized artisanal food production businesses.
 In the case of service packaging, they are able to shift the system participation requirement and require an upstream distributor (e.g. the supplier of such packaging) to undertake system participation.
 However, that party in turn does not have a right to shift the requirement onward.
-Rather, the upstream distributor assumes the responsibilities of the 'producer' not only in terms of system participation, but also with regard to registration and volume reporting to the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR).

 Shipment packaging enables or facilitates the shipment of goods to final consumers.